 Immunizations.
-All students are required to have an SMU medical history form on file in the SMU Health Center before registration.
-To comply with SMU policy, all students must provide proof of immunizations against diphtheria, tetanus, poliomyelitis, rubeola (red, or regular, measles), rubella (German, or three-day, measles) and tuberculosis (a negative skin test or chest X-ray within the past year).
-These immunizations must be documented by a physician, public health record, or school health record.
-Students will not be allowed to register without compliance.
-Students are encouraged to check their Access.
-SMU account for health forms and immunization status.
-Immunizations are available at the Health Center.
+All students (undergraduate, graduate, part-time and full-time, to include international and IEP/ESL students) are required to have an SMU medical history form on file in the SMU Health Center before registration.
+To comply with SMU policy, all students must also submit to the Health Center immunization records that provide proof of immunization against measles, mumps and rubella.
+These MMR immunizations must be documented by a physician, public health record, military health record or school health record.
+Students will not be allowed to register without immunization compliance.

-NOTE: Effective January 1, 2010, new students living on or planning to live on college campuses in Texas must provide proof of meningitis vaccination at least 10 days prior to moving into campus housing.
-See Residence Life/Student Housing for more details.
+Note: Effective January 1, 2010, new students living on or planning to live on college campuses in Texas must provide proof of meningitis vaccination at least 10 days prior to moving into campus housing.
+More information is available under Final Matriculation to the University in the Admission to the University section of this catalog.
+[This paragraph and preceding paragraph replaced in addendum 11/14/2011.]

 Class Absence Due to Illness.
 Students should schedule appointments with physicians at times when classes will not be missed.
 The Health Center does not issue excuses from classes for illness.
-Refer to the Health Center website (www. smu.edu/healthcenter) for the Class Absence Policy.
+Students should refer to the Health Center website (smu.edu/healthcenter) for the Class Absence Policy.